tom-raistrick/desktop_kana/README.md

 # Desktop Kana
 `[WORK IN PROGRESS]`

-An offline hiragana &amp; katakana learning aid, written in Python 3.8.
+An offline hiragana &amp; katakana learning aid written in Python 3.8, inspired by [Real Kana](https://realkana.com/).

 **External Dependencies**
 This project has no external dependencies.